travis-ci/docs-travis-ci-com/user/private-dependencies-bb.md

 - They are not bound to a user account, so they will not get invalidated by removing users from a repository.
 - They do not give access to other, unrelated repositories.
-- The same key can be used for dependencies not stored on Bitbucket.
+- The same key can be used for dependencies that are not stored on Bitbucket.

 However, using deploy keys is complicated by the fact that Bitbucket does not allow you to reuse keys.
-So a single private key cannot access multiple Bitbucket repositories.
+So, a single private key cannot access multiple Bitbucket repositories.

 You could include a different private key for every dependency in the repository, possibly [encrypting them](/user/encrypting-files/).
 Maintaining complex dependency graphs this way can be complex and hard to maintain.
 For that reason, we recommend using a